SIGNIFICANT ACCOUNTING POLICIES

 Basis of Presentation — The accompanying consolidated financial statements and related notes have been prepared pursuant to the rules and regulations of the United States Securities and Exchange Commission ("SEC") and in conformity with accounting principles generally accepted in the United States of America ("GAAP").

 Use of Estimates — Management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and revenues and expenses during the reporting period.
-Such estimates include, but are not limited to, allowance for credit losses, useful lives for depreciation of property and equipment, estimates of fair value of property and equipment, estimates related to fair value of reporting units for purposes of assessing goodwill, estimates related to deferred tax assets and liabilities, including any related valuation allowances, and estimates of fair value of stock‑based compensation and leases.
+Such estimates include, but are not limited to, allowance for credit losses, useful lives for depreciation of property and equipment, estimates of fair value of property and equipment, estimates related to fair value of reporting units for purposes of assessing goodwill (if any), estimates related to deferred tax assets and liabilities, including any related valuation allowances, and estimates of fair value of stock‑based compensation.
 Actual results could differ from those estimates.

 Revenue Recognition — The Company’s services are sold based upon contracts with customers.
 The Company recognizes revenue when it satisfies a performance obligation by transferring control over a product or service to a customer.
-The following is a description of the principal activities, separated into our one reportable segment and “all other,” from which the Company generates its revenue.
+The following is a description of the principal activities, aggregated into our one reportable segment—"Pressure Pumping" and "all other" category, from which the Company generates its revenue.

 Pressure Pumping — Pressure pumping consists of downhole pumping services, which includes hydraulic fracturing (inclusive of acidizing services) and cementing.

-Acidizing, which is part of our hydraulic fracturing operating segment, involves a well-stimulation technique where acid is injected under pressure into formations to form or expand fissures.
-Acidizing provides downhole solutions, and contracts with customers have one performance obligation, which is satisfied at a point-in-time, upon completion of the contracted service when control is transferred to the customer.
+Acidizing, which is part of our hydraulic fracturing operating segment, involves a well-stimulation technique where acid or similar chemicals are injected under pressure into formations to form or expand fissures.
+Our acidizing contracts have one performance obligation, satisfied at a point-in-time, upon completion of the contracted service or sale of acid or chemical when control is transferred to the customer.
 Jobs for these services are typically short term in nature, with most jobs completed in less than a day.
 We recognize acidizing revenue at a point-in-time, upon completion of the performance obligation.

-The transaction price for each performance obligation for all our pressure pumping services are fixed per our contract with customer.
+The transaction price for each performance obligation for all our pressure pumping services is fixed per our contracts with our customers.

-All Other— All other services consist of coiled tubing operations, which are downhole well completion/remedial services.
-The performance obligation for each of the services has a fixed transaction price which is satisfied at a point-in-time upon completion of the service when control is transferred to the customer.
+All Other— All other consists of coiled tubing operations, which are downhole well completion/remedial services.
+The performance obligation for these services has a fixed transaction price which is satisfied at a point-in-time upon completion of the service when control is transferred to the customer.
 Accordingly, we recognize revenue at a point-in-time, upon completion of the service and transfer of control to the customer.

 Accounts Receivable — Accounts receivables are stated at the amount billed and billable to customers.
-Payment is typically due in full, upon completion of the job for all of our services to customers.
-At December 31, 2020 and 2019 accrued revenue (unbilled receivable) included as part of our accounts receivable was $8.6 million and $37.0 million, respectively.
-At December 31, 2020, the transaction price allocated to the remaining performance obligation for our partially completed hydraulic fracturing operations was $14.7 million, which is expected to be completed and recognized in approximately one month following the current period balance sheet date, in our pressure pumping reportable segment.
-At December 31, 2019 the transaction price allocated to the remaining performance obligation for our then partially completed hydraulic fracturing operations was $47.5 million, which was recorded as part of our pressure pumping segment revenue for the year ended December 31, 2020.
+At December 31, 2021 and 2020 accrued revenue (unbilled receivable) included as part of our accounts receivable was $19.4 million and $8.6 million, respectively.
+At December 31, 2021, the transaction price allocated to the remaining performance obligation for our partially completed hydraulic fracturing operations was $16.8 million, which is expected to be completed and recognized within one month following the current period balance sheet date, in our pressure pumping reportable segment.
+At December 31, 2020 the transaction price allocated to the remaining performance obligation for our then partially completed hydraulic fracturing operations was $14.7 million, which was recorded as part of our pressure pumping segment revenue for the year ended December 31, 2021.

-As of December 31, 2020, the Company had $1.5 million allowance for credit losses.
-Our allowance for credit losses is based on the evaluation of both our historic collection experience and the expected impact of currently deteriorating economic conditions in the oil and gas industry.
-We evaluated the historic loss experience on our accounts receivable and also considered separately customers with receivable balances that may be negatively impacted by current economic developments and market conditions.
-While the Company has not experienced significant credit losses in the past and has not yet seen material changes to the payment patterns of its customers, the Company cannot predict with any certainty the degree to which the impacts of the COVID-19 pandemic, including the potential impact of periodically adjusted borrowing base limits, level of hedged production or unforeseen well shut-downs may affect the ability of its customers to timely pay receivables when due.
+As of December 31, 2021, the Company had $0.2 million allowance for credit losses.
+Our allowance for credit losses is based on the evaluation of both our historic collection experience and economic outlook for the oil and gas industry.
+We evaluated the historic loss experience on our accounts receivable and also considered separately customers with receivable balances that may be negatively impacted by current or future economic developments and market conditions.
+While the Company has not experienced significant credit losses in the past and has not yet seen material changes to the payment patterns of its customers, the Company cannot predict with any certainty the degree to which the impacts of the COVID-19 pandemic, including the potential impact of periodically adjusted borrowing base limits, level of hedged production, or unforeseen well shut-downs may affect the ability of its customers to timely pay receivables when due.
 Accordingly, in future periods, the Company may revise its estimates of expected credit losses.

 Inventories — Inventories, which consists only of raw materials, are stated at lower of average cost and net realizable value.